camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 The `org.camunda.bpm.application.impl.EmbeddedProcessApplication` can only be used in combination with an embedded process engine.
 Usage in combination with a Shared Process Engine is not supported as the class performs no process application context switching at runtime.

-The Embedded Process Application also does not provide auto-startup.
+The Embedded process application also does not provide auto-startup.
 You need to manually call the deploy method of your process application:

 ```java
 // instantiate the process application